-Church bells were rung to drive away storms.
+Church bells were rung to drive away thunderstorms.

 - Holy water was

 considered a remedy against disease and sterility.
-It could also drive
+It too could also drive

 away thunder.
 The host was considered a medicine for the sick and a

 preservative against the plague.
-Holy water was drank, scattered on
+Holy water was drunk, scattered on

-fields, tossed on domestic animals and baby cradles.
+fields, and sprinkled on domestic animals and baby cradles.
 The devil was

 supposedly allergic to holy water.